CassieMcPeek/ECE281_CE5/README.md

 I created the testbench and added the proper instructions based on the code above.
 I then analyzed the waveform and found that it worked properly.
 I know this because in the screenshot below, the value of 44 is stored into memory part (16), which based on the book is register S0.
 The value of -37 was stored into (17), which is register S1 and the summation of those two values is stored into register S2, which is (18) in the screenshot.
 This proves that my machine code above is correct.

 ![alt text] (https://raw.github.com/CassieMcPeek/ECE281_CE5/master/Testbench_waveform_screenshot.JPG "Testbench Waveform")

+# Task 3

+![alt text] (https://raw.github.com/CassieMcPeek/ECE281_CE5/master/Part3_Screenshot.JPG "Testbench Waveform")

+For Part 3, I was pretty confused at first.
+I know I had made the correct changes to the schematic by adding a zero extend and then creating a 4 input multiplexor.
+The part where I had trouble was making those changes in the vhdl.
+Originally, I had make the correct changes to the testbench file by adding the extra insruction for the ORI function, and I needed to add the code at the end for the architecture behave for the new multiplexor.
+I then ran into a lot of syntax problems, which C2C Ryan Good and C2C Lim Ching Hao assisted me in fixing.
+After receiving some tips and review on the syntax of vhdl, I then stepped through